 Recent weather patterns in Wisconsin have consisted of excessive rainfall and high wind patterns, resulting in thinner canopy sizes, early fall colors caused by fungal leafspot fungi that parasitized the leaves, or a weakened root system.
 All of these are indications that this year has been a stressful one for our trees.

 Prior to the start of summer, we had approximately 18 months of very wet weather that kept the soil saturated.
 Saturated soil is generally good when it comes to trees, however, when water is in the soil for a prolonged period, oxygen begins to be displaced.
-This displacement of oxygen inhibits tree roots from breathing.
+This displacement of oxygen inhibits tree treatments to roots from breathing.
 If oxygen is displaced for too long, the roots will eventually drown and die.
 Those trees who have experienced this are left with a diminished root system.

 We then found ourselves in a very warm start to summer, which in Wisconsin we know not to complain about.
 This dry and hot weather dried out the recently flooded soil.
-Our trees were desiring water but were unable to gain that water due to lost root system function from drowning.
+Our trees were desiring water but were unable to gain that water due to the lost root system function from drowning.

 Diminished root systems are noticed, by us arborists, through a delay in producing leaves.
 Some trees were producing leaves as late as mid-summer, while others were producing smaller than normal leaves.
 A delay in leaf production can also be caused by harsh winter climates.